JeromeSi/TraductionsFrMassaDoc/myDocs/installBinaries-en-systemd.md

 # Node installation with *systemd*

-Based on the episode 22.1
+Based on the episode 22.2

+Thanks to JEROMEH on the Massa Discord for reviewing and reporting issues.

 ## Introduction